-What is the difference keyword and tags?
+What is the difference between keywords and tags?

 Here is a helpful way to think about how to label with keywords and tags: